freziertz/html/introduction/what is html.md

 # HTML

 What is HTML
+The Language of the Web
 HTML is markup language for creating Web pages
 HTML stands for Hyper Text Markup Language
+HTML is the World Wide Web’s core markup language
+HTML describes the structure of a web page
-HTML is the World Wide Web’s core markup language Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.
+Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.